jamesread/prometheus-gmail-exporter/README.md

 ## Setup API access

+To allow this app to access your gmail, it needs a `client_secret.json` file, and a `login_cookie.dat`.
+The instructions below explain how to set this up.

 ### Getting `client_secret.json`

 NOTE: Google frequently changes it's API, Web interface, and similar without much notice.
 These instructions were last tested and validated on 2024-04-14.